 |

-Miles, was born in Milwaukee on December 13, 1866 and spent his very early
+Miles was born in Milwaukee, Wisconsin on December 13, 1866 and spent his early

 years in Canada.
 His father was a

-often known as "H.D.," came to Asheville from Kenilworth, IL,
+often known as "H.D.," came to Asheville from his home in Kenilworth, IL,

-some fifteen miles north of Chicago where, he was an
+some fifteen miles north of Chicago.
+Miiles, like his father, was an

 official of the Armour Company.
 He retired from the company in 1910 and

-who had tuberculosis.
+reloacted to Asheville in 1912 with this wife who was seeking treatment for tuberculosis.
 During these early years, he and his family rented

 in his later years, Miles was an important force in the development of

-Asheville and his civic mindedness resulted in many structures and changes
+Asheville and his civic mindedness resulted in many architectural structures and changes

-that move Asheville forward in the years between 1912 and 1958 when he
+that moved Asheville forward in the years between 1912 and 1958.

 |